 How can I communicate with a school board member?

 There are several ways to get in touch with local school board members.
-Most post information on their school district’s websites and list their email address and even phone number.
+Most post their contact information on their school district’s website, including their email address and even their phone number.
 One of the best ways to engage with all members of your local board is to attend a meeting.
 Along with public meetings held once or twice a month, school board members, particularly engaged and effective ones, hold town meetings, host focus groups, and poll their community.

-Remember: A good school board member is responsive to its constituents, of which you are one, and as an informed voter, a particularly valued one.
+Remember: A good school board member is responsive to their constituents.

 To learn more about school boards, go to the National School Board Association website.